 If at all possible, parking on a flat surface is best.
 If you’re on a loading dock, park as close to the dock as possible.

 Which way the wheels of the vehicle on the axle you are not lifting are likely to roll, once you lift the other axle.

-That are furthest from the side you’re lifting.
+That is furthest from the side you’re lifting.
 Kick or use a tool to push the chock firmly under the wheel.

-5. Place additional chocks on the FRONTS of the wheels
+Step 5: Place Additional Chocks on the FRONTS of the Wheels

 Place the additional chocks on the axle you won’t be lifting, for maximum security.

-There are three things to know to choose the right wheel chocks.
+There are three things to know about choosing the right wheel chocks.